Sources

 - Reduction in the number of intracerebral hemorrhages and mortality among patients treated with glenzocimab

-In this context, Acticor Biotech is participating in a multicenter Phase 2/3 clinical trial including 260 stroke patients eligible for mechanical thrombectomy.
+In this context, Acticor Biotech is supporting a multicenter Phase 2/3 clinical trial including 260 stroke patients eligible for mechanical thrombectomy.
 The primary objective of this trial is to evaluate the efficacy of glenzocimab in combination with mechanical thrombectomy.
 The sponsor of this study is Assistance Publique des Hôpitaux de Paris (AP-HP).

 [1] BOOSTER is financially supported by the French National Research Agency (ANR) and the Government’s Investments for the Future program (PIA)